 Jim has spent most of his career putting together ideas, people, and money; identifying, nurturing, and marketing talent; and creating projects that make a difference.
 Before establishing his own agency in 1989, he taught at Wellesley College and spent almost a decade as Vice President at the Bank Street College of Education in New York City, where he developed a wide range of book, magazine, audio, video, and software products.
-He thinks of being an agent as a "continuing liberal arts education," an opportunity to engage with experts and thought leaders in a wide variety of fields and help shape their work to reach the broadest possible audience.
+He thinks of being an agent as a “continuing liberal arts education,” an opportunity to engage with experts and thought leaders in a wide variety of fields and help shape their work to reach the broadest possible audience.

 Jim graduated Phi Beta Kappa, magna cum laude from Amherst College, winning Woodrow Wilson, Fulbright, and Ford Foundation Fellowships.
 He holds two advanced degrees in English Literature from UC Berkeley, where he specialized in Shakespeare and modern literary criticism, and a doctorate from the Harvard Graduate School of Education, where he specialized in child development and social policy.

 Jim knows firsthand what it’s like to be an author –- in print and digital media — and what it takes to promote a creative work.
 He has written seven books and over 100 articles for popular and professional magazines.
 His productivity program, ForComment, was runner-up for the Software Publishing Association’s Most Innovative Product in 1986.
 A few years later he created and was executive producer for a two hour PBS show, Fatherhood USA.
 Jim has appeared on most of the major television and radio shows, including Today, Good Morning America, and Oprah.